cloudmesh/cloudmesh1/docs/source/man/man.rst

         verbose (True | False)
         verbose

-    If set to True prints the command befor execution.
+    If it sets to True, a command will be printed before execution.
-    In interactive mode you may want to set it to False.
+    In the interactive mode, you may want to set it to False.
-    When using scripts we recommend to set it to True.
+    When you use scripts, we recommend to set it to True.

     The default is set to False